rtmigo/bgflask_py/README.md

-Python library for testing Flask applications with HTTP requests.
+Python package running local Flask server process in the background.

 Tested on Linux and macOS with Python 3.7-3.9.